Sugar Detox: Hype or Hope?

 - Evaporated cane juice

 - Malt syrup

-Packages that list any form of sugar in the first few ingredients, or contain more than four total grams of sugar aren't worth the calories.
+Watch out for items that list any form of sugar in the first few ingredients, or have more than 4 total grams of sugar.

-Sugar isn't just in ice cream and candy.
-It can hide in foods where you least expect it.
-Although you don't think of them as being sweet, ketchup, barbeque sauce, spaghetti sauce, and reduced-fat salad dressings can all be loaded with sugar.
-Bread may also be high in sugar.
-So are baked beans and some flavored coffees.
-Get in the habit of reading labels, and filtering out high-sugar foods before they go into your shopping cart.
+Sugar can hide in foods where you least expect it.
+Although they don't seem sweet, ketchup, barbecue sauce, and pasta sauce can have loads of sugar.
+So can reduced-fat salad dressings, bread, baked beans, and some flavored coffees.
+Get in the habit of reading labels.
+Filter out high-sugar foods before they hit your shopping cart.